kylemcconeghy/INST377_Final_Project_UV/README.md

 Group Members: Kyle McConeghy and Jeffrey Gomes

-Link to our original GitHub repository with all of our collaborators and changes since the start Had to copy and add files manually as we zccidentally started and did most of our work in a seperate repository
+Link to our original GitHub repository with all of our collaborators and changes since the start Had to copy and add files manually as we accidentally started and did most of our work in a seperate repository

 https://github.com/kylemcconeghy/INST377_Final_Project_UV.git